-A pacifier (or binkie or fussplug or whatever) can be bizarrely controversial.
+A baby pacifier (or binkie or fussplug or whatever) can be bizarrely controversial.
 Some say it is the worst possible thing ever.
-Others admit that, sure, The Pacifier isn’t natural but it sure didn’t hurt Vin Diesel’s chances to make a bajillion more Fast and Furious movies.
+Others admit that, sure, The Pacifier isn’t natural, but it sure didn’t hurt Vin Diesel’s chances to make a bajillion more Fast and Furious movies.

 Of course there are some people (morons) who seem to have no opinion of the softer side of Vin Diesel’s film oeuvre.
 They prefer to argue over the merits of actual pacifiers.
 If you find yourself in this kind of boring conversation, here are a few things that’ll help.

-Babies use the act of sucking to find a deep sense of calm and relaxation (unlike Cleveland Browns’ fans who use it as a way to ruin perfectly good Sundays).
-From an evolutionary perspective, this relaxation occurs via a lady nipple, but sometimes there are no ladies to be found.
+Babies use the act of sucking to find a deep sense of calm and relaxation (unlike Cleveland Browns’ fans, who use it as a way to ruin perfectly good Sundays).
+From an evolutionary perspective, this relaxation occurs via mom’s nipple, during breastfeeding, but sometimes there are no ladies to be found.
 Enter the pacifier.

-Because it leads to a soothing suckle, a paci can help in a couple of circumstance, including:
+Because it leads to a soothing suckle, a pacifier can help in a couple of circumstances, including:

 - Fussiness: Pacifiers can provide a distraction and keep your little so and so from hulking out when they’re getting upset.
 Strangely nobody has considered this yet for Dr. Banner.
 A gamma ginkie, maybe?

 - Sleep: Wakeful babies can often use a pacifier to soothe themselves back to sleep if they startle awake at night.
 Or you could just not play Yahtzee in the middle of the night.